robphilipp/data-frame-ts/README.md

 - `tagRow<T extends TagValue>(rowIndex: number, name: string, tag: T): Result<DataFrame<V>, string>` - Tags a specific row with a name-value pair
 - `tagColumn<T extends TagValue>(columnIndex: number, name: string, tag: T): Result<DataFrame<V>, string>` - Tags a specific column with a name-value pair
 - `tagCell<T extends TagValue>(rowIndex: number, columnIndex: number, name: string, tag: T): Result<DataFrame<V>, string>` - Tags a specific cell with a name-value pair
+- `rowTagsFor(rowIndex: number): Array<Tag<TagValue, RowCoordinate>>` - Retrieves all row tags associated with the specified row index
+- `columnTagsFor(columnIndex: number): Array<Tag<TagValue, ColumnCoordinate>>` - Retrieves all column tags associated with the specified column index
+- `cellTagsFor(rowIndex: number, columnIndex: number): Array<Tag<TagValue, CellCoordinate>>` - Retrieves all cell-specific tags associated with the specified (row, column) index
+- `tagsFor(rowIndex: number, columnIndex: number): Array<Tag<TagValue, TagCoordinate>>` - Retrieves all tags (row, column, and cell) associated with the specified (row, column) index
+- `hasRowTagFor(rowIndex: number): boolean` - Reports whether the row with the specified index has any row tags
+- `hasColumnTagFor(columnIndex: number): boolean` - Reports whether the column with the specified index has any column tags
+- `hasCellTagFor(rowIndex: number, columnIndex: number): boolean` - Reports whether the cell with the specified (row, column) index has any cell tags
+- `hasTagFor(rowIndex: number, columnIndex: number): boolean` - Reports whether the cell with the specified (row, column) index has any tags (row, column, or cell)
+- `hasUniqueRowTagFor(name: string, rowIndex: number): boolean` - Reports whether there is exactly one row tag with the specified name for the specified row
+- `hasUniqueColumnTagFor(name: string, columnIndex: number): boolean` - Reports whether there is exactly one column tag with the specified name for the specified column
+- `hasCellUniqueTagFor(name: string, rowIndex: number, columnIndex: number): boolean` - Reports whether there is exactly one cell tag with the specified name for the specified cell
+- `hasRowTagsWithName(name: string): boolean` - Reports whether there are any row tags with the specified name
+- `hasColumnTagsWithName(name: string): boolean` - Reports whether there are any column tags with the specified name
+- `hasCellTagsWithName(name: string): boolean` - Reports whether there are any cell tags with the specified name
+- `filterTags(predicate: (tag: Tag<TagValue, TagCoordinate>) => boolean): Array<Tag<TagValue, TagCoordinate>>` - Returns an array of tags that meet the criteria specified in the predicate
+- `cellsTaggedWith(tag: Tag<TagValue, TagCoordinate>): Result<Array<CellValue<V>>, string>` - Returns an array of cell values that are tagged with the specified tag

 The `TagValue` type represents values that can be used as tags.
 The library includes several coordinate types:
 - `RowCoordinate` - Represents a coordinate for a tag on an entire row